⚠️ Migrating to Tempo v3.x

 The way Terms (Quarters, Seasons, Zodiacs, etc.) are handled has been unified.

-- v1.x: Some term properties were ad-hoc on the instance.
+- v1.x: Some Term properties were ad-hoc on the instance.

-- v2.x: All term logic is centralized under the
+- v2.x: All Term logic is centralized under the

 .termproperty or accessible via the#shorthand in.set()and.add().